-Successful innovations are typically launched ‘just in time’.
+Successful innovations, like Digitization, 3D modelling and BIM, are typically launched ‘just in time’.
 That is no easy task, though.
 Only when technology is ready and able, only when there is a certain demand, only when the all-important ‘killer app’ has been fully implemented and moreover, only when the momentum for change is there, only then one will succeed.
 So, where to start then?

 Oftentimes, enthusiastic pioneers simply proclaim: ‘Just kickstart your project’.
 There’s a sound reasoning behind this.
 You will not get there by dreaming, philosophizing and thinking.
 And, now the 3D revolution is merging into digital twins of complete cities, and sometimes even full countries, one might wonder: Is it true what they all say?
 Should I just start this project, go from there and hope for the best?
 “The interesting thing is that it’s totally possible to do both”, says Jan Blaauboer of J-Con Advies.
 “It’s not like you need to stop dreaming, philosophizing and thinking when you start a new project.
 Even better still: once you have started thinking about digitization, 3D city models and BIM, you have in fact already started your project.
 There is nothing wrong about thought processes and thinking out loud to find out what it is what you are thinking.
 You are definitely moving forward.”